CHAPTER SIX—DEPARTURE

 Instead, they were going to live out in the country, which Richard told Heather was actually closer to the facility than downtown Worthing.
 She liked the idea of quiet, but maybe not that much quiet.

 She mindfully ventured up the steps to the front door, as if the house itself were alive and her first movements toward it were her formal introduction.
-As her parents emerged from the rental car, Heather explored the porch, leaning over the side railing to peer into the backyard of unkempt green grass and apple trees.
+As her parents emerged from the rental car, Heather explored the porch, leaning over the side railing to peer into the side yard of unkempt green grass and apple trees.

-As soon as Richard unlocked the front door, Heather was inside—inhibitions about liking the new arrangement waning as the odors of wood and dust filled her nose.
+As soon as Richard unlocked the front door, Heather was inside—inhibitions about liking the new arrangement waning as the odors of wood and plaster filled her nose.
 Across the room, she spotted long curtains covering what must have been a sliding glass door in the empty kitchen.
 Treading past a wooden staircase to her right and a hallway further in on her left, she pulled on one of the heavy curtains.
 Light spilled into the house, riding on swirling eddies of dust.

 “What do you think?”
 Richard called after her.

-She turned a smile on her parents.
 “It’s larger than I thought it’d be.”
 Crossing the kitchen, she swung around the corner into the hallway and disappeared into the shadows, poking her head into each of the rooms.

 Heather trotted back down the wooden stairs to locate her parents, who were being much more methodical in their perusal.